➪ Declaration of independence of Cyberspace

 This has striking resonance with the text.
 However, what is a central theme in Foucault’s work is the concept of internalization, which Is self-regulation because one is being “watched”, but not only that.

 It also includes the fact that the individual is an integral part of their subjection in the panopticon.
 Divulging information about oneself (for example at the psychologist) is integral to allowing the panoptic power to determine the truth about you through observation and normalizing judgement.
-Divulging this information involves a whole set of self-perceptions and identifications that are self-impositions of this observation-normalizing judgement combination.
-Foucault is very conscious that modes of power are historically contingent.
-It is very possible he would think the panopticon does not apply to the online world (he died in 1984, so who knows?).

 I am personally conflicted about whether it applies.
 On the one hand, the internet has given rise to impressive uses of data gathering, analysis and storage that bestows astronomical precision and exhaustiveness to information gathering.